-I'll also want to refer to versions of these stories where Matthew and Noma don't have any higher-order evidence, but they do have negative higher-order attitudes-attitudes they (arguably) ought to have formed in response to the evidence described before.
-They may have these negative higher-order attitudes because of a crippling insecurity.
-On some epistemological views, they may have them in response to illusions of acquiring the -M evidence.
+I'll also want to refer to versions of these stories where Matthew and Noma don't have any higher-order evidence, but they do have negative higher-order attitudes-attitudes they (arguably) ought to have formed in response to the defeating evidence described a moment ago.
+They may have these negative higherorder attitudes because of a crippling insecurity.
+On some views, they may have them in response to illusions of acquiring the -M evidence.
 But it's important to these versions that Matthew and Noma merely believe-while lacking justification for believing-that they don't have a proof and aren't justified in accepting their "theorems."
 In other versions they may merely doubt this, or be agnostic about it.
 Call all such subjects Matthew-A and Noma-A. ("-A" for "akratic" or "agnostic.")